Fuji Xerox Towers: Naming

 Fuji Xerox Towers was previously called IBM Towers, as IBM Singapore had been the anchor tenant since the building's opening until 2004.
 In mid-August 2004, Fuji Xerox leased 93000 sqft of office space, spread over 7 levels.
 It made Fuji Xerox the main anchor tenant with about a quarter of leasable space, thereby earning it naming rights.
 While Fuji Xerox moved into the towers, IBM moved in stages to Changi Business Park over recent years.

 Fuji Xerox Singapore

 In 1965, Fuji Xerox Singapore was still part of the Rank Xerox organisation, a joint venture between Rank and Xerox Organisation.
 The Singapore branch was first incorporated as Rank Xerox (Overseas) Pte Ltd and later renamed as Rank Xerox (Singapore) Pte Ltd in 1985.
 In 1991, Rank Xerox Singapore was sold to Fuji Xerox Company Ltd of Japan and was renamed Fuji Xerox Singapore.

 Redevelopment

 In July 2020, CDL announced that Fuji Xerox Towers will be demolished and redeveloped into a 51-storey mixed-use integrated development on its site, comprising residential apartments, serviced apartments and commercial areas.
 Demolition will commence in 2H 2021.
+The development is now called Newport Towers and Newport Residences.

+On 15 June 2023, part of Fuji Xerox Towers collapsed during demolition works, killing a worker trapped inside.